-For many FPS players Dust - or the later Dust 2 - are the quintessential Counter-Strike maps, hosts to millions of kills and bomb plants in their history, and featured in nearly every major Counter-Strike tournament held each year.
-But these maps actually owe their existence to Team Fortress 2 - a game that was released a full eight years after Dust became a staple of the Counter-Strike map rotation.
+For many FPS players Dust - and the later Dust 2 - are the quintessential Counter-Strike maps.
+They’ve been featured in nearly every major Counter-Strike tournament, and been responsible for countless millions virtual deaths, bomb detonations and defusals.
+But these maps actually owe their existence to Team Fortress 2 - a game that was released eight years after Dust became a staple of the Counter-Strike map rotation.

-But whilst I had been ambushing my future educational prospects, behind closed doors Valve had been hammering away at updating and upgrading Team Fortress for a new generation of hardware.
-News of Team Fortress 2 was rare and sporadic, but occasionally a tidbit there or a screenshot here would nervously peer out to an excited but nervous audience of TF fans.
-What were Valve planning?
+It seemed that whilst I had been busy ambushing my future educational prospects, behind closed doors Valve had been hammering away at updating and upgrading Team Fortress for a new generation of hardware.
+News of Team Fortress 2 was rare and sporadic, but occasionally a tidbit here or a screenshot there would nervously peer out to an excited but nervous audience of TF fans.

-One day, a handful of screenshots started their steady journey around the gaming websites of the late nineties.
-Of those, two screenshots leapt out at me:
+Before too long, a handful of screenshots started their steady journey around the gaming websites of the late nineties.
+Two particular screenshots leapt out at me:

 The seed had been sown.

-Meanwhile, a free Half-Life modification known as ‘Counter-Strike’ had been gathering momentum.
-In the autumn of 1999 Minh Le and Jess Cliffe released its second beta, and it had become my new addiction.
-With the mod came an urban texture pack (‘cstrike.wad’) with which I made a map set in a retirement home - ‘cs_tire’ - and it was deemed good enough to be included in the third beta.
-Jess asked me if I’d be interested in making a map for the fourth beta, and was keen to hook me up with a texture artist to help me with it.
+Meanwhile, a new Half-Life modification known as ‘Counter-Strike’ had been picking up a steady stream of players.
+In the autumn of 1999, Minh ‘gooseman’ Le and Jess Cliffe released its second beta - and it supplanted Team Fortress to become my new addiction.
+It came with a texture pack of urban textures (‘cstrike.wad’) that, upon discovery, I set about making a map with - this became ‘cs_tire’, a hostage rescue map set in (of all places) a retirement home.
+Surprisingly, this map was deemed good enough to be included in the third beta release of Counter-Strike, and Jess subsequently asked me if I’d be interested in making a map for the fourth beta.
+He was very keen to hook me up with their texture artist to help me make something absolutely and completely original.